superU-ai/LLM-analytics/README.md

 pip install -r requirements.txt
 ```

-After obtaining your Langfuse API keys, you can integrate them into your projects to access the Langfuse API.
-Below is an example of how to use Langfuse API keys with the Superu Analysis Service, along with an OpenAI integration:
+After obtaining your superU API keys, you can integrate them into your projects to access the API.
+Below is an example of how to use the API keys with the Superu Analysis Service, along with an OpenAI integration:

 ## Iterate through this procedure for all your prompts and responses to thoroughly analyze user interactions with your LLM.